ashrafazlan/PortfolioProjects/README.md

 2.)
 Using VBA, I preprocessed data in the CSV files.
 3.)
 Using MySQL Workbench, I created tables and imported the data from the CSV files into the tables created.
 4.)
 Using BeautifulSoup in [Python](https://github.com/ashrafazlan/PortfolioProjects/blob/main/Project_1_python_code.py), I scrapped Formula 1 2022 qualifying data.
 5.)
-Using PopSQL and MySQL Workbench, I built [queries](https://github.com/ashrafazlan/PortfolioProjects/blob/main/Project_1_SQL_code.sql) to realize the points of interests.
+Using PopSQL and MySQL Workbench, I built [queries](https://github.com/ashrafazlan/PortfolioProjects/blob/main/Project_1_SQL_code.sql) to realize the aims of the   project.
 Amongst the SQL functions and features used were stored functions, view creations, nesting CTEs, window functions and multiple JOIN statements.
 6.)
 Using Tableau Public, I created visuals for my findings.

 ## Data Visualizations